nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 Let's dive into the code again...

-In the same file there's an initialize function which does a forEach on the _pluginQueue.
+In the same file, there's an initialize function that does a forEach on the _pluginQueue.
 I decided to give it a try and to add a console.log

 ```js